flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

       caption: "Front view of the console.<br>Users are meant to look through the eyepieces."
       latex_height: 95
   Motherboard:
-    caption: "The mainboard.<br>Not to be confused with the 'Servo board', which the mainboard connects to.<br>The Virtual Sound Unit chip, 128 KB of DRAM, and 64 KB of PSRAM are fitted on the back."
+    caption: "Not to be confused with the 'Servo board', which the motherboard connects to.<br>The Virtual Sound Unit chip, 128 KB of DRAM, and 64 KB of PSRAM are fitted on the back."
     paperback_latex_height: 90
     marked_paperback_latex_height: 90
   Diagram: